-The Guttmann Brain Health Institute’s Memory Clinic has been specially designed to provide comprehensive and holistic programmes of prevention, early diagnosis and neurocognitive intervention to help maintain memory and other cognitive functions.
+The Guttmann Barcelona’s Memory Clinic has been specially designed to provide comprehensive and holistic programmes of prevention, early diagnosis and neurocognitive intervention to help maintain memory and other cognitive functions.

 Memory problems are common in the general population.
 They can be related to normal ageing, be the start of a neurodegenerative disease like Alzheimer’s disease or be caused by other medical pathologies.